Blog

 Can I recycle my old TV for free in Seattle?

-Yes!
-Under the E-Cycle Washington program, TVs are one of the most common items accepted for free recycling.
-Simply bring your old television to Junk B Gone’s drop-off center or another certified site, and it will be processed safely without any extra cost.
+Yes.
+Under the E-Cycle Washington program, TVs are one of the most common items accepted for free.
+Bring your old television to Junk B Gone’s Georgetown drop-off center or another certified E-Cycle WA site.

 Do I need to make an appointment for drop-off?

-No appointment is necessary.
-You can bring your electronics directly to Junk B Gone’s Georgetown facility during open hours.
-The process is designed to be quick and simple, so you can be in and out in just a few minutes.
+No appointment needed.
+Bring your electronics directly to our Georgetown facility during open hours.
+The process is designed to be quick — most people are in and out in a few minutes.

 What happens to my electronics after I drop them off?

-After collection, electronics are sorted, dismantled, and recycled responsibly.
+Electronics are sorted, dismantled, and recycled.
 Valuable materials like metal, glass, and plastic are recovered for reuse.
 Hazardous components are safely managed to prevent environmental harm.
-In some cases, items in working condition may even be refurbished for reuse.
+Items in working condition may be refurbished and donated through Second Spark.

-Does Junk B Gone pick up electronics too, or just drop-off?
+Does Junk B Gone pick up electronics, or just do drop-off?

-Yes, Junk B Gone offers both options.
-If you have large quantities of electronics or bulky items, you can schedule a pickup service instead of bringing them in.
-For smaller loads, the drop-off option at our Georgetown location is the fastest and most convenient.
+Both.
+For large quantities or bulky items, you can schedule a pickup and we’ll come to you.
+For smaller loads, the Georgetown drop-off location is the fastest and most convenient option.

 We Provide Junk removal & Disposal Services.